 The instructions contained in this manual provide the information necessary to install this fireplace in accordance with Underwriter's Laboratories requirements and in compliance with the National Fire Protection Association Standard No. 211.
 Some codes may require the fireplace and chimney be electrically grounded.
-Before beginning the installation, you should check with local building officials to obtain required permits and assure compliance with local regulations and coded.
+Before beginning the installation, you should check with local building officials to obtain required permits and assure compliance with local regulations and codes.
 If you encounter problems with code requirements, contact your dealer for assistance.

-These Fireplace models are listed by Underwriters Laboratories, Inc. to U.L.
-127-standard for factory-built fireplaces.
+This fireplace is listed by Underwriters Laboratories, Inc. to U.L.
+127 standard for factory-built fireplaces.
 The design of this fireplace and these instructions complied with applicable safety standard for a factory built fireplace in effect at the time the fireplace was manufactured.
 You should be aware, however, that failure to install, operate, and maintain this or any other factory built fireplace properly can result in a house fire or other occurrences that could cause deaths, injuries, and property damages.
 It is very important that the persons installing and/or supervising the installation of this fireplace have appropriate skills in using the tools and techniques required; and reading and comprehension skills sufficient to read and follow these instructions.
 These instructions contain warnings, cautions, and notes to emphasize important safety information.
 To assure that safe and satisfactory service is received from this fireplace, please read the following special notices and all the contents of this manual.

-MPORTANT INFORMATION
+IMPORTANT INFORMATION

 - 1. Read these instructions entirely before beginning any part of the installation.
 Save these instructions for any future repairs. - 2.
 Use these instructions as a guide during the installation of the fireplace. - 3.
 Be sure these instructions become the property of and are reviewed by all future users of this fireplace to encourage proper operation and maintenance. - 4.
 All the parts used with this fireplace system must be installed in accordance with these installation instructions.
 Failure to do so may be hazardous and will void the warranty. - 5.
 This fireplace and accessories should not be altered in any way that is not specifically recommended in this manual. - 6.
 Refer to your local building code for local requirements pertaining to installation of factory-built fireplaces.
-These fireplaces are intended for installation and use according to standard NFPA NO.211 of the National Fire Protection Association. - 7.
+Martin Hearth & Heating fireplaces are intended for installation and use according to standard NFPA 211 of the National Fire Protection Association. - 7.
 This fireplace must not be installed with a masonry flue. - 8.
 This fireplace and chimney should not be used for venting a wood or coal burning heater or fireplace insert.

-Warning: Do not install a separate solid fuel insert or gas fireplace insert into this fireplace and chimney system without written authorization. - 9.
-Warning: Do not pack required air spaces with combustible material or insulation not specifically recommended for use in such areas.
+WARNING: DO NOT INSTALL A SEPARATE SOLID FUEL INSERT OR GAS FIREPLACE INSERT IN THIS FIREPLACE AND CHIMNEY SYSTEM WITHOUT WRITTEN AUTHORIZATION FROM MARTIN HEARTH & HEATING. - 9.
+Do not pack required air spaces with combustible material or insulation not specifically recommended for use in such areas.